hiepnh14/HackathonMagicUp/README.md

 ## Challenges we ran into

 For **hardware**, we encountered significant challenges in adapting various external devices and sensors, including the camera, microphone, speaker, and screen.
-One specific issue was the camera driver, which was initially broken and prevented proper functionality.
+One major issue was the camera driver, which was initially broken and prevented proper functionality.
 By carefully studying the hardware documentation, we identified and temporarily fixed the driver bug, allowing us to capture images for testing.
-However, after a system reboot to relocate for video recording, the setup failed to function again, revealing the fragility of our code under real-world conditions.
+However, after a system reboot to relocate for video recording, the setup failed again, revealing the fragility of our code under real-world conditions.
+This instability was eventually traced to an unstable power supply on the Orange Pi under high load.
+With only four hours before submission, we stabilized the system by securing a more consistent power source, allowing us to complete a successful demonstration.

 We also faced issues with the Bluetooth speaker, which could not be set as the default audio device.
-In response, we implemented an alternative solution by displaying AI-generated instructions as text on the screen instead of audio playback.
-While this workaround preserved core functionality, the underlying setup remained sensitive to device and software restarts, underscoring the challenges of hardware-software integration under time constraints.
+To work around this, we implemented a solution to display AI-generated instructions as text on the screen instead of using audio playback.
+While this preserved core functionality, the setup remained sensitive to restarts.
+Nevertheless, we maintained reliable functionality throughout our final tests.

-On the **software** side, package dependency conflicts required extensive debugging, and while our face parsing model performed well on a PC, running it on our hardware was another challenge.
-The hardware’s limited processing power prevented the model from rendering as precisely as intended, which affected display quality.
-These challenges highlighted the limitations of our setup and demonstrated the complexities of adapting high-performance software to constrained hardware environments.
+On the **software** side, package dependency conflicts required extensive debugging, and while our face parsing model ran smoothly on a PC, running it on our hardware was another challenge due to limited processing power.
+This affected the display quality, as the hardware struggled to keep up with real-time rendering.
+Despite these constraints, we successfully optimized the model’s performance on the Orange Pi, allowing us to deliver a functional prototype.
+These experiences underscored the complexities of adapting high-performance software to constrained hardware environments, ultimately pushing us to find creative solutions that enabled our final success.

 ---